mockingbirdconsulting/ttn-pkt-fwd-resin-setup/README.md

 Add a New config variable as follows:

-APPLICATION CONFIG VARIABLES
+### Application config variables

 Name      	            	   | Value
 ------------------------------|--------------------------
 RESIN_HOST_CONFIG_core_freq   | 250

 ## TRANSFERRING TTN GATEWAY SOFTWARE TO RESIN SO THAT IT MAY BE DOWNLOADED ON YOUR DEVICES

-1. On your Mac or PC, in terminal, change your working directory to the directory that is the clone of this git repo:
+1. On your computer, clone this git repo.
+For example in a terminal on Mac or Linux type:

    ```bash
    git clone https://github.com/jpmeijers/ttn-resin-gateway-rpi.git